juanfernandes/juanfernandes-uk/src/blog/multiple-blogs-with-perch-cms.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Multiple blogs with Perch CMS
+title: "Multiple blogs with Perch CMS"
-description: >-
+description: "Short post to show how you can create multiple blogs using the Perch CMS and
-  Short post to show how you can create multiple blogs using the Perch CMS and the blog app using sections.
+    the blog app using sections."
 keywords:
   - perch
   - cms